FAMOUS PEOPLE OF THAYER COUNTY

 Lives in Deshler Nebraska.
 Currently practices law.

-Ben Murray spent many years as an actor.
+Ben Murray spent nearly a decade as an actor.
 He is known for acting in Stonebrook (1999), American Dreams (2002), and The West Wing (1999).Ben is also known for his roles on several NBC shows such as Studio 60 on the Sunset Strip, and ER.

 Chuck F. Pohlmann

 Died August 26, 1996 (buried in St. Peter Lutheran Cemetery, Deshler, blk 88 lot 6)

 Charles Frederick Pohlmann was an Automotive Designer and later, an Interior Design and Liturgical Consultant.
 He received a Bachelor of Industrial Design from the Pratt Institute.
 Prior to founding his own firm, Pohlmann Design, in 1966, Mr. Pohlmann was Design Director for Sacred Design Associates, Inc. and had ten years of experience as a Staff Designer at General Electric Company and General Motors Corporation.
 He was a theologically oriented, professionally trained designer who provided interior, product, and graphic design services to architects and their clients.
 In 1984, he received an Interior Design Award from the Minnesota Society of American Institute for Architects.
 At General Motors, Pohlmann designed the bodies of several Cadillacs.
 Later on, Chuck Pohlmann and Peter Brock designed the XP-96 roadster that became the basic body design for, V.P. of styling at G.M., Bill Mitchell's '59 private Sting Ray, race car.
 This is what is now know a the '63-'67 Corvette body.
 Chuck Pohlmann married Marjorie Ford who also worked at G.M. and became one of Harley Earl's elite group: "Damsels of Design."